RedisLabs/redislabs-docs/content/rs/references/rest-api/requests/debuginfo/node/bdb.md

 ### Response {#get-response}

 Downloads the debuginfo in a tarball called _filename_.tar.gz.
-Extract the files from the tarball to access the debuginfo for the current node regarding the given bdb uid.
+Extract the files from the tarball to access the debuginfo for the current node regarding the given database UID.

 #### Response headers